Conservative senator blocks Mike Lee-Kamala Harris immigration reform bill

 "This undermines our ability to bring the best and brightest individuals to our country," He said.
 "It’s to our harm and it’s to our own shame."

-Lee said it also forces immigrants — 95 percent of whom are already in the U.S. — to decide whether to stay waiting for decades for a green card or "take their talents" to a country that has a more fair process to become a legal permanent resident.
+Lee said it also forces immigrants — 95% of whom are already in the U.S. — to decide whether to stay waiting for decades for a green card or "take their talents" to a country that has a more fair process to become a legal permanent resident.

 Immigrant parents who can only get temporary visas for their children also have to choose between sending their children home while waiting for a green card or give up all together, he said.Comment on this story